bens4lsu/theskinny-publish/Content/blog2/boat-launch.md

 The battery exchange went off without problem, but it did require a manager to stick her little key into the register keyboard, so we had to wait around a while for that.
 Then, we put the new battery in the boat â€“ everything worked.
 Back to the slow route through town to the launch.

 I don't know how many hours it had been.
 This day felt like a month.
 But we finally got on the boat, out on the lake, and had a very nice time.
-The day want' over â€“ we crashed a party that someone was having along the river, met classmates downtown for dinner, and then had another story worthy adventure while trying to pull the boat out of the water.
+The day wasn't over.
+We crashed a party that someone was having along the river, met classmates downtown for dinner, and then had another story worthy adventure while trying to pull the boat out of the water.
 But that can wait until another post on another day.